 SAML passes information about users, logins, and attributes between your identity provider and Mazévo, acting as the service provider.
 Therefore, you will need to check and see what system your organization uses as an identity provider and make sure it utilizes SAML 2.0 to work with Mazévo.

 With SAML, your users are authenticated via your identity provider.
 After successful user authentication, the identity provider sends information about the user to Mazévo (the service provider).
 This authenticated message includes information about the user, including the user's name and email address.
-If the user information that Mazévo receives back matches the user information Mazévo has already had, it is granted access and logged in.
+If the user information that Mazévo receives matches the user information Mazévo has already had, it is granted access and logged in.
 If, on the other hand, there is no user in Mazévo that matches what the identity provider sent, then Mazévo will automatically create a new user account with a default set of permissions and log that person in.

 How to Configure SSO

 1. Confirm that you have SSO Access for your subscription.
 Contact your Mazévo Representative if you need to confirm or add SAML SSO to your contract.

 2. Contact your Identity Provider administrator and request the SAML Identity Provider Metadata XML file.
 The XML could be a file you download or a publicly accessible URL.

 Identity Provider - This service manages end-user authentication and can send SAML responses to SPs to authenticate end-users.
 Identity Providers usually connect to a user directory that stores the actual user accounts, such as LDAP or Active Directory.

-Common Examples: Google Identity Platform, Azure Active Directory, Active Directory Federation Services (ADFS), Shibboleth, One Login, Duo, Auth0, etc.
+Common Examples: Google Identity Platform, Azure Active Directory, Active Directory Federation Services (ADFS), Shibboleth, One Login, Duo, Auth0.